 As we discuss the different factors on water pollution, here are a few facts about water.

-• 50% of waterborne illness is associated with extreme rain.
+- 50% of waterborne illnesses is associated with extreme rain.

 What this Means

-• Unsafe water can make us sick and, every year, this affects up to 1 billion people.
+- Unsafe water can make us sick; every year, this affects up to 1 billion people.
 Diseases spread by polluted water include typhoid, cholera, and giardia.

-• At the moment, we only have 1% of freshwater as a source for drinking water.
-Experts predict that by 2050, we will have lesser than 1%.
+- At the moment, only 1% of freshwater is used for drinking water.
+Experts predict that by 2050, this will decrease to less than 1%.

 Why It’s Important